econosopher/dof_theme/README.md

 - No axis titles (538 style)
 - Pink container border (9px)
 - Logo strip at bottom (45px)

+### Logo assets note

+- If you source the theme files directly from GitHub, logo image assets are not downloaded.
+- Either clone the repo (assets live under `assets/brand/...`) or pass explicit paths via `logo_path`/`icon_path`.
+- The theme now searches both the working directory and the theme’s own directory, so cloned repos work from anywhere.
+- If logos aren’t available, you can set `fallback_text = "Deconstructor of Fun"` to render branded text in the strip.

 ## Examples Gallery